 Below I’ve listed some additional questions you should confirm before selecting a distributor:

 1. Will you have a minimum sales quota?

-Some distributors want exclusive rights of products and intentionally avoid to market and sell the product.
-This might happen if the distributor collaborate with competitors or has lost interest in selling the product.
+Some distributors want exclusive rights of products and intentionally avoid marketing and sell the product.
+This might happen if the distributor collaborates with competitors or has lost interest in selling the product.

-If you give exclusive rights of the products, be sure to have a minimum sales quota.
+If you give exclusive rights to the products, be sure to have a minimum sales quota.

 2. What are the payment and shipping terms?

 As with any other business, you need to agree on clear payment and shipping terms.
 It’s very risky to send products without getting paid first, a reason why foreign companies often get paid in advance.